Yash-10/beta-sgp/README.md

 The code presented here is a modified, Python implementation of the [Matlab SGP code of the SGP-dec software](https://www.unife.it/prin/software)<sup>3</sup>.
 However, it is not the official Python implementation of SGP-dec.

+## Code status

+Currently, SGP and $\beta$-SGP are written in two separate functions, despite both having many commonalities.
+This could make it slightly cumbersome to switch between both functions, especially given that $\beta$-SGP generalizes SGP.
+Future versions would focus on improving this aspect.

 ## References

 [1] Pych, W. Difference Image Analysis Package (DIAPL).